 Parents are invited to attend School Site Council (SSC) meetings and English Language Advisory Committee (ELAC) meetings, which are usually held on the second Tuesday of each month.
 Parents also attend the annual Title I meeting for information on the school's program.
 Each year, the Burke staff invites all parents to visit campus during our Back to School and Student-Led Conference activities.
-For more information on how to become involved at the school, please contact Mark Matthews, Principal, at (562) 801-5059 or mmatthews@erusd.k12.ca.us.
+For more information on how to become involved at the school, please contact Elias Vargas, Principal, at (562) 801-5059 or evargas@erusd.org.